-Look at each of these factors when you’re considering how to increase your credit score.
+Look at each of these factors when you’re thinking about how to increase your credit score.
 For example:

-To help strengthen your payment history, set up auto pay for your bills and confirm each payment went through within 30 days – this will help you catch any missed payments before they have a chance to damage your credit score.
+To help strengthen your payment history, set up auto pay for your bills to help you avoid late payments.
+And even when you’re using auto pay, it’s a good idea to confirm each payment went through within 30 days of its due date — this will help you catch any missed payments before they can have a negative impact on your credit score.

-Avoid applying for more than one or two lines of credit within a year.
-It can be a red flag for lenders when too many credit inquiries show up on your credit report within a short span of time.
+New credit applications can also impact your score, so apply only for the credit you need, and avoid applying for more than one or two lines of credit within a year because applications can trigger hard credit inquiries (or “hard pulls).
+It can be a red flag for lenders when too many show up on your credit report within a short span of time.

 Before thinking about how to raise your credit score, know where it stands.

 Once you know your score, you’ll be able to see where you fall within the credit score ranges for FICO and VantageScore.
-A score of at least 670 (FICO) or 661 (VantageScore) puts you in the "very good" or "excellent" category.
+Generally, the credit reporting agencies consider a score of about 690 or higher as a “good” credit score.
+A score of 720 or higher puts you in the “very good” or “excellent” category.

 Do you know what percentage of your total available credit you currently use?
-To find out, simply divide the sum of how much you owe across all of your credit cards by your available credit.
+To find out, simply divide the sum of how much you owe across all of your credit cards (your credit card balances) by your available credit.
 The result is known as your credit utilization ratio.
 You can calculate it cumulatively across all of your cards or per individual card.

-The ideal credit utilization rate falls below 30 percent – total, and for each of your lines of credit.
+The ideal credit utilization rate falls below 30 percent — total, and for each of your lines of credit.
 Why?
 Because the more credit you’re using, the riskier you appear to lenders.
-This is why maxing out your cards can lower your score, while maintaining a low utilization ratio is part of how to improve your credit score.
+This is why maxing out cards to their credit limits can lower your score, while maintaining a low utilization ratio is part of how to improve your credit score.